vidhi-mody/Personal-Blog/content/blogs/gsoc-journey.md

 #### The WaterCooler :potable_water:

 I always wondered how networking was possible if you are working remotely.
 But there's a solution for every problem right?
 So what if normal workplace scenarios like, heading out to get a glass of water and running into a co-worker at that point of time is not possible.
-You can always set up a meet to catch up with each other’s life.
+You can always set up a meet to catch up with each others lives.
 The WaterCooler meet aims to do just that.
 I personally feel it is a great initiative to learn more about each other and take some time off work.

 I would like to share one of the stories I got to hear on the WaterCooler by James.
-Early in his career he worked in an aviation company in UK.
+Early in his career he worked in an aviation company in the UK.
 The project was related to the network connectivity of the airplane during it's entire journey.
 The code was written.
-The code was tested by flying the plane through UK.
-Everything seemed to be working fine.
+The code was tested by flying the plane through  UK Everything seemed to be working fine.
 Now the interesting part, during an international journey the network connection was working just fine uptil it suddenly disconnected completely.
 When the flight landed, the development team was called to figure out what went wrong.
 Turns out the flight passed through the equator (lattitude: 0) leading to the divide by zero error! :scream:

 For someone like me, who is just getting started as a developer, I loved interacting with the highly experienced members of the community. (*Not kidding, few of them have years of experience greater than what my age is!*)